Beware of the wonder diet

 I’m sure you’ve heard plenty about wonder diets promoted as effective treatments for cancer.
-Some advise people with cancer to cut out dairy products or meat, or to live mostly on fresh juice, or to take mega-doses of vitamins or antioxidants.
+Some advise people with cancer to cut out dairy products or meat, or to live mostly on raw foods, to follow an alkaline or keto diet.
+Many people area also advised to take mega-doses of vitamins or antioxidants.

 To the person struggling with cancer and the sometimes grim realities of treatment – fatigue, rushed appointments, hospital travel and parking charges, and so on – it is very understandable that such diets may appeal as being delightfully out of the clinical domain.

 To take just one simple example, some anti-cancer drugs have a bone-weakening effect – if you then give up dairy products, you run quite a risk of osteoporosis.
 On a more general level, very often such diets are far too restrictive, and can be not only tedious and expensive, but positively harmful, as they can result in weight loss and malnutrition.

 Diet in cancer causes a great deal of confusion and perhaps nowhere more so than in this vexed area of ‘wonder diets.’
-As I have stressed in this book, it is better to eat a balanced diet of the types of foods you enjoy, than to put yourself through the mill being a martyr to a horrible exclusive diet just because you hope it is somehow good for you.
+It is always better to eat a balanced diet of the types of foods you enjoy, than to put yourself through the mill being a martyr to a horrible exclusive diet just because you hope it is somehow good for you.